Meta Tags For SEO: A Simple Guide For Beginners

 Why are Meta Tags Important for SEO?

-And since meta tags are codes in the headers, search engine bots can easily compare them to user queries and rank websites accordingly.
+And since meta tags are codes in the headers, these bots can easily compare them to user queries and rank websites accordingly.

 - Impact how your page appears in search results.

-- Entice users to click on your link.
+- Encourage users to click on your link.

 - Guide search engines on how to index your page.